 - While the soup is simmering, slice the zucchini into quarter-rounds.
 After the soup has simmered for 20 minutes, add the sliced zucchini and frozen green beans (no need to thaw first).
 Stir and simmer the soup for an additional 5-10 minutes, or until the zucchini just begin to soften.

 - Finish the soup by adding lemon juice and chopped parsley.
 Give it a taste and add extra salt if needed (my soup did not need any extra salt, but it may depending on the type of broth used).
 Serve hot with crusty bread for dipping!

-How to Make Vegetarian Minestrone – Step by Step Photos
+How to Make Minestrone Soup – Step by Step Photos

 Dice one yellow onion, mince two cloves of garlic, and slice four carrots.
 Add the onion, garlic, and carrots to a large soup pot with 2 Tbsp olive oil and sauté over medium heat until the onions are soft and translucent (about 5 minutes).

 Add 2 Tbsp tomato paste to the pot and continue to sauté for 2-3 minutes more, or just until the tomato paste begins to coat the bottom of the pot.

 Rinse and drain one 15oz. can of kidney beans and one 15oz. can of chickpeas.
 Add the beans to the pot along with one 28oz. can diced tomatoes (with juices), 1 Tbsp Italian seasoning, and 4 cups vegetable broth.
 Give everything a stir, place a lid on top, and allow it to come up to a simmer.
 Simmer the soup for 20 minutes, stirring occasionally.

 While the soup is simmering, slice one zucchini (about ½ lb.) into quarter-rounds.